 Namaste.
-Welcome to the infinite world of music, arts and culture from India and its mystical wonder.
+Welcome to the infinite world of music, arts and culture from India and its mystical wonders.

 With its roots tracing back to Vedic period, Indian music is an incredible bottomless ocean and a lifetime is not enough to explore even a small part of this vast universe.
-My focus and wish is to preserve, nurture, honor and transmit the genuine spirit of Mantra and sacred music from India in its different genres and presentations, as I've learned from maestros since childhood; as well as sharing this tradition around the world while merging with different cultures and musicians, yet keeping the rich spirit of India intact.
+My focus and wish is to preserve, nurture, honor and transmit the genuine spirit of music from India in its different genres and presentations, as I've learned from maestros since childhood; as well as sharing this tradition around the world while merging with different cultures and musicians, yet keeping the spirit of India and its essence intact.

-In this way, I'm deeply interested in maintaining and transmitting the genuine elements and spirit of our ancient tradition of mantra and sacred music from India, in its different styles, forms and presentations, keeping its true quality, purpose and nature, as it had been discovered along thousands of years in our beloved land, Bhārat.
+I am also deeply interested in maintaining and transmitting the genuine elements and spirit of our ancient tradition of mantra and sacred music from India, in its different styles and presentations, keeping its true quality, purpose and nature, as it had been discovered along thousands of years in our beloved land, Bhārat.

 There is always an uplifting piece of music that will open our deepest emotions, renew our spirit and let us know that we are not alone.

 There is a type of music to come back home to our own self and that's what this music is about.
 Based on the richness of music from India, I conceive genuine music that makes us feel united with the whole world.

 "May our ears listen to nothing but auspicious words, may our eyes see nothing but auspicious things, may we have healthy bodies and be blessed with long life."
 Rig Veda

 Manish Vyas' concertd and gatherings have the signature of Indian genuine sounds merged with a touch of fusion, which makes his music so accessible and appreciated by all type of listeners in the search of contemporary yet authentic Indian sounds.
 By fusion all the elements of Indian music are kept intact, incorporating certain sounds or effects, without interfering with the original style.